 - The Sydney harbour experiences almost 15 million trips by ferry each year

 - It is an excellent place for those who like to fish.
 In the summer of 2008, recreational fishermen were able to catch about 74,000 tonnes of fish.
-Although, there are some restrictions.
+Although there are some restrictions.
 You should not eat any fish that was caught on the west side of the Sydney Harbour Bridge, and the intake of fish from the east side should be limited to 150 grams per week.
-The reason is the presence of high amount of dioxins in the harbour’s fish
+Is the reason for the presence of a high amount of dioxins in the harbour’s fish

 - Just the harbour alone is home to more than 20 swimmable beaches